-Students are obligated to return or make restitution for all borrowed books, materials, and equipment.
+Students are obligated to return or make restitution for all borrowed books, materials, iPads, chargers, and iPad cases.
 Restitution is also required for damage caused by student carelessness or vandalism.
 The penalty for failure to resolve obligations by the end of the school year includes the withholding of student privileges and graduation tickets for seniors.